MichaelRobotics/Applications-Scripts/README.md

     'ACTION_ERROR(ACTION_ERROR, DOCK_CORRECT)': action_error,
     'DOCK_ERROR(DOCK_TRY, UNDOCK_INCORRECT)': dock_error

-Data between brackets () defines what frames from AP dataframe should be processed, when updating statistics dataframe with single AP data.
+Data between brackets () defines which frames from AP dataframe should be processed, when updating statistics dataframe with single AP data.

-Rules of processing and calculating statistics from single AP data are located in:
+Rules for processing and calculating statistics based on single AP data are located in:
 *log_data_interpretation._fill_inserted_ap_frame()*

 Current rules are set to: